narges-mohammadi/MB12-project/Readme.md

 ## Brief overview of study sites:

 The Alento River Catchment (ARC) is situated in the Southern Apennines (Province of Salerno, Campania, Italy).
 The earth dam known as Piano della Rocca separates the Upper ARC (UARC) from the Lower ARC (LARC).

 The two experimental sites (MFC2 and GOR1) are located in the UARC:

-* MFC2 representative of the cropland zone of UARC with a co-existence of relatively sparse horticultural crops, olive, walnut, and cherry trees, located near the village of Monteforte Cilento, on the south-facing hillslope of UARC.
+* MFC2 is representative of the cropland zone of UARC with a co-existence of relatively sparse horticultural crops, olive, walnut, and cherry trees, located near the village of Monteforte Cilento, on the south-facing hillslope of UARC.

 * GOR1 is representative of the woodland zone of UARC on the north-facing hillslope of UARC, located near the village of Gorga.